 The kernel manages a number of different types of Objects.
-Those which are accessible directly via system calls are C++ classes which implement the Dispatcher interface.
+Those that are accessible directly via system calls are C++ classes that implement the Dispatcher interface.
 These are implemented in kernel/object.
 Many are self-contained higher-level Objects.
 Some wrap lower-level lk primitives.

 Userspace code interacts with kernel objects via system calls, and almost exclusively via Handles.
 In userspace, a Handle is represented as 32bit integer (type zx_handle_t).
 When syscalls are executed, the kernel checks that Handle parameters refer to an actual handle that exists within the calling process's handle table.
 The kernel further checks that the Handle is of the correct type (passing a Thread Handle to a syscall requiring an event handle will result in an error), and that the Handle has the required Rights for the requested operation.

 System calls fall into three broad categories, from an access standpoint:

 - Calls that have no limitations, of which there are only a very few, for

 zx_nanosleep()may be called by any thread.

 - Calls that take a Handle as the first parameter, denoting the Object they act upon,

 - Calls that create new Objects but do not take a Handle, such as